prototypefund/iconet-Foundation-funkwhale/docs/installation/index.rst

 HTTPS configuration
 ^^^^^^^^^^^^^^^^^^^

-After configuring the reverse proxy, you need a SSL certificate to enable HTTPS on your server.
+After configuring the reverse proxy, you need a SSL certificate to enable HTTPS on your server (unless you use Caddy, which handles them automatically).

 The default reverse proxy configuration assumes you have those available at ``/etc/letsencrypt/live/${FUNKWHALE_HOSTNAME}/``, which is the path used by `certbot <https://certbot.eff.org/docs/>`_ when generating certificates with Let's Encrypt.